-- Empirical treatment (E) - when the antibiotic is being used as per a local guideline as a best guess treatment by means which experience has proved to be beneficial - when a culture or microbiological examination is done, but the result is not yet available on the day of the PPS (e.g. confirmation of positive blood culture arrives a day after the survey); or the result was not assessable (no growth) - Targeted treatment (T) - o based upon microbiological result.
-Microbiology result can be any culture and/or sensitivity result from a relevant clinical (e.g., blood, sputum, etc.,) [BUT not screening] specimen as well as any other microbiology result like for example Legionella Urinary Antigen. - Report also Targeted if the micro-organism yielded susceptible results.
+- Empirical treatment (E) - o when the antibiotic is being used as per a local guideline as a best guess treatment by means which experience has proved to be beneficial - when a culture or microbiological examination is done, but the result is not yet available on the day of the PPS (e.g. confirmation of positive blood culture arrives a day after the survey); or the result was not assessable (no growth)

+- Targeted treatment (T) - o based upon microbiological result.
+Microbiology result can be any culture and/or sensitivity result from a relevant clinical (e.g., blood, sputum, etc.,) [BUT not screening] specimen as well as any other microbiology result like for example Legionella Urinary Antigen. - Report also Targeted if the micro-organism yielded susceptible results. - Report also Targeted if antibiogram is seen (before 8am day of the PPS), but no adaptation of the antibiotic treatment (e.g. according to the sensitivity result de-escalation was possible).

-When treatment choice is based on microbiological data (treatment=targeted), complete the detected micro-organisms as well as the resistance type concerned.
+When treatment choice is based on microbiological data (treatment = targeted), complete the detected micro-organisms as well as the resistance type concerned.
 Maximum 3 micro-organisms; and for each of them 1 resistance type can be recorded.

-Report the micro-organism, if available on the day of the PPS, also while the pathogens tested were sensitive!
+Report the micro-organism, if available on the day of the PPS, also if the pathogens tested were sensitive!
 The list of micro-organisms by resistance type are provided in Appendix IV, page 9 of the data collection templates.